Quadrant Knowledge Solutions Recognizes Kryon Amongst the 2019 Technology Leaders in the Robotic Process Automation Market

 The primary growth drivers of RPA adoption include quick ROI, significant improvement in productivity, agility, cost savings, scalability, responsiveness, and regulatory compliance.
 As RPA adoption is getting increasing traction amongst the non-traditional industry verticals and horizontal applications, the benefits and scope of RPA adoption are expanding.
 The growth driver and scope are increasingly widening to include its application in improving customer service and experience, risk management and control, compliance management, revenue growth, and such others.

 Kryon offers full-cycle automation suite with intelligent RPA and Process Discovery solution.
 Kryon provides comprehensive RPA functionalities with patented AI technologies for image recognition, OCR, and deep learning.
 Kryon supports RPA applications for unattended, attended and hybrid automation use cases facilitating interaction between virtual and human workforces.
-The company continues to enhance its technology value proposition with a strong roadmap to provide a unified analytics console with 360-degree visibility into employee performance, identify processes for automation, and robot performance analysis.
-Further, Kryon is enhancing its platform in providing predictive analytics to improve automation performance and in-product communication to streamline team collaboration and coordination for RPA project initiation, process development, deployment, and change management.
+The company continues to enhance its technology value proposition with a strong roadmap to provide a unified analytics console with 360-degree visibility into robot performance analysis as well as company-wide automation performance.
+Kryon will further enhance integration between Process Discovery and Kryon Studio, introduce ROI calculator for predicting business value of automation and enable more actionable insights into employees and application usage from Process Discovery.

 About Kryon